What is qigong?

 Who can practice qigong?

 Qigong is a very gentle system of exercise using flowing movements, natural breathing methods and relaxed awareness.
 So it can be practiced by anyone irrespective of age, race, religion, and fitness levels.

 It’s very easy to learn.
-The foundational practices can be learned in a day.
-The results come through practicing consistently everyday.
+We can teach you the foundational practices in a day.
+The results come through daily practice.

 There is a lot of scientific research showing the positive impact of practicing qigong.